So, Are Outdoor Workout Classes Safe?

 How to be safe at an outdoor workout class

-Wear your mask, keep your distance from others, and bring hand sanitizer along.
-Dr. Favini says you could even consider wearing shades to prevent spread through the eyes (and you’ll be outside, so it’s a win-win).
+Wear your mask, keep your distance from others, and bring hand sanitiser along.
+Dr Favini says you could even consider wearing shades to prevent spread through the eyes (and you’ll be outside, so it’s a win-win).
 If you need equipment like dumbbells or a yoga mat, consider bringing your own, suggests Schwartz.

 Above all, it's critical to not come in if you’re feeling at all sick, even if you're pretty sure you don't have COVID.
 No one wants to be near a sneezer right now.
 And be aware that you're taking part in a moderately risky activity.
 You may want to stay away from others for a few weeks after your class, especially people with preexisting conditions that would make getting COVID devastating.